4.2.7 pde.grids.spherical module

 Bases: SphericalSymGridBase

-3-dimensional spherical grid assuming spherical symmetry
+3-dimensional spherical grid assuming spherical symmetry.

 The symmetry implies that states only depend on the radial coordinate \(r\), which is discretized as follows: